CarloAntonio/Roogle/README.md

   * UI for different states: searchLevel, presentDetails, displayNutrients, displayDaily
   * UI for different screen sizes: Desktop HD, Desktop, Tablet, Phone Lg, Phone
 4. Create UI using HTML/SCSS->CSS
-  * Pixel Perfect UIs via HTML/CSS, SCSS/SASS, CSS Grids (for x & y content positioning), CSS flex-box (for x or y content positioning), bootstrap for components, Grunt (as a task runner - SCSS to CSS)
+  * UIs via HTML/CSS, SCSS/SASS, CSS Grids (for x & y content positioning), CSS flex-box (for x or y content positioning), bootstrap for components, Grunt (as a task runner - SCSS to CSS)
   * Can be found in the "sass" folder, section "UI via HTML/SCSS" provides instructions for running code on your machine
   * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, I included this folder, called 'sass' located in the root directory, in this project to show my ability to develop in this capacity as well.
 5. Create UI with HTML/Bootstrap
-  * Pixel Perfect UIs via HTML/Bootstrap, Bootstrap Grids, jQuery, SCSS/SASS -> CSS for custom design changes, Grunt (as a task runner - SCSS to CSS)
+  * UIs via HTML/Bootstrap, Bootstrap Grids, jQuery, SCSS/SASS -> CSS for custom design changes, Grunt (as a task runner - SCSS to CSS)
   * Can be found in the "bootstrap" folder, section "UI via HTML/Bootstrap" provides instructions for running code on your machine
   * Note: Production application will use [CSS modules](https://github.com/css-modules/css-modules), however, I included this folder, called 'bootstrap' located in the root directory, in this project to show my ability to develop in this capacity as well.
 6. Create UI using HTML/CSS Modules